jundalisay/sp/content/en/material/principles/part-1/chapter-04b.md

 The meeting of these oscillations create a pattern called the cosmic web.
 These extend beyond the observable universe to the external universe which we see as the cosmic microwave background (CMB).

-Physics wrongly thinks that the CMB is heat that came from the Big Bang of a material Singularity.
+Physics wrongly thinks that the CMB is heat that came from the Big Bang of a material Singularity or 'primeval atom'.

 But what is the nature of this Material Singularity?
 How did it begin?